Monday, April 27, 2009

 Photobucket

 Kazuko made a delicious "Chinese-Style" Oden, or stew (I forgot to ask her why it was considered "Chinese-style").
 It contained daikon radish, potato, burdock root, fried tofu (atsuage), seaweed, ginger, carrot, shiitake mushrooms, green onion, garlic, soy sauce, star anise, 5-spice powder (maybe that's the "Chinese-style" part?), sake, and sugar.
-There are many types of oden, but here is one recipe.
+There are many types of oden, but here is one recipe and here is another.

 Kazuko also made a delicious appetizer, which we failed to photograph.
 She steamed carrots lightly (the Japanese prefer their root vegetables cooked) and cut them into pieces, and served them with a dip made of miso, crushed black sesame seeds, white wine, and sesame oil, if I remember rightly.
 It was absolutely scrumptious!
 She just made it up on the spot, so I have no idea of amounts, but I'm going to try to replicate it.